- Online Training

 Data is the name of the game, and a CRM helps you learn more about your customers.
 While some privacy laws are making CRM usage more challenging (and using CRM data elsewhere) it is important to continue to learn about your customers and capture information.

-In 2019 and 2020 mobile is becoming about messenger and chatbots.
+Mobile is becoming about messenger and chatbots.
 Obviously all of your marketing (email, website, social, ads) must be optimized to work for mobile.